karaoc/dayz.test/[Server-Hosting]-Server-settings-DayZ-1.08-Expansion-1.02-TEMP.md

 ### "DismantleOutsideTerritory"
 Bool.
 If set to 1, allow to dismantle outside territories.

-### "ExplosionTime"
-Integer.
-Time in seconds it takes for a ExpansionExplosiveBase to countdown and detonate.

-### "ExplosionDamageMultiplier"
-Float.
-It is a damage multiplier for all explosion type damages to Expansion base parts.
-For example with the default value of 50, a grenade that does 50 damage will do 50 * 50 damage to the wall, so 2500.
-For reference, vanilla grenades do 50 damage, Expansion rockets do 300, and C4 does 600.
-Less than 1 values work here as well, so 0x will disable damage to base parts, and .5x will halve them.
-Note, walls currently have an HP of 30,000.

-### "ProjectileDamageMultiplier"
-Float.
-It is a damage multiplier for all bullet type damages to Expansion base parts.
-For example with the default value of 2, a bullet that does 65 damage will do 65 * 2 damage to the wall, so 130.** Less than 1 values work here as well, so 0x will disable damage** to base parts, and .5x will halve them.
-Note, walls currently have an HP of 30,000.

-### "CanRaidSafes"
-Bool.
-If set to 1, allow to players to raid expansion safes.

-### "SafeExplosionDamageMultiplier"
-Float.
-It is a damage multiplier for all explosion type damages to Expansion base parts.
-For example with the default value of 50, a grenade that does 50 damage will do 50 * 50 damage to the safe, so 2500.
-For reference, vanilla grenades do 50 damage, Expansion rockets do 300, and C4 does 600.
-Less than 1 values work here as well, so 0x will disable damage to base parts, and .5x will halve them.
-Note, safes currently have 20,000 15,000 and 10,000 HP.

-### "SafeProjectileDamageMultiplier"
-Float.
-It is a damage multiplier for all bullet type damages to Expansion base parts.
-For example with the default value of 2, a bullet that does 65 damage will do 65 * 2 damage to the safe, so 130.** Less than 1 values work here as well, so 0x will disable damage** to base parts, and .5x will halve them.
-Note, safes currently have 20,000 15,000 and 10,000 HP.

 ### "CodeLockLength"
 Integer.
 The length of passwords you can put into your code locks.